SeregPie/VueStorage/README.md

 ---

-Provide functions for the storage key and the default value to dynamically re-evaluate stored property.
+Provide functions for the storage key and the default value to dynamically re-evaluate stored data.

 ```js